 In just a few words, the ZenBook Pro 16X is the most powerful ZenBook to date, a design capable (according to Asus, and something we haven’t yet tested ourselves) of up to 140W of combined CPU+GPU power, in a 16.9 mm thin product, while only ramping to fans to 40 dB.

-In comparison, the 2021 XPS 15 reviewed here allows for up to 60W of sustained combined power, while the 2022 ROG Zephyrus M16 offers a similar 140W CPU+GPU implementation, but with much louder fans.
+In comparison, the 2021 XPS 15 reviewed here or the 2022 XPS 15 reviewed here allow for up to 60W of sustained combined power, while the 2022 ROG Zephyrus M16 offers a similar 140W CPU+GPU implementation, but with much louder fans.
 I would be truly impressed if this ZenBook Pro 16X can match the capabilities of the Zephyrus M16 series at sub 40 dB noise levels.

 The thermal design is the special ingredient that makes this kind of hardware power possible in a thin chassis.